Justin Hawkins: The Darkness

 Hawkins and his brother Dan had performed together in numerous bands whilst they were both attending university; though Justin recalls his brother was the original singer of a progressive rock project the two took part in.
 Eventually the two met drummer Ed Graham and sought to create a new project., the two began playing clubs and pubs before they were later signed by record label Atlantic Records.
-Their debut album, Permission to Land, went straight to number two in the UK charts upon its release on 7 July 2003, before going to number one and staying there for four weeks, eventually going on to sell 1.5 million copies in the UK.
-3.5m copies over all.
+Their debut album, Permission to Land, went straight to number two in the UK charts upon its release on 7 July 2003, before going to number one and staying there for four weeks, eventually going on to sell 1.5 million copies in the UK and 3.5 million copies worldwide.
 The success of this album led to heavy touring for the band, including European portions of Metallica's Summer Sanitarium Tour 2003.
 They went on to headline the Carling Festival in 2004.
 The band won three BRIT Awards in 2004 in response to the album, Best Group, Best Rock Group and Best Album.
 They also won two Kerrang! awards in 2004 for Best Live Act and Best British Band.
 The third single from the album, "I Believe in a Thing Called Love", was a substantial hit in the UK, as was their tilt at the Christmas 2003 number 1, "Christmas Time (Don't Let the Bells End)", which only just fell short, both singles reaching No. 2 in 2003.
 The band also appeared in the video for Band Aid 20, with Hawkins singing a number of lines.